203 SCHOOL LEAVER DATA - STUDENT

 19

-Completion of the minimum curriculum and credit requirements for the Distinguished Achievement high school graduation program applicable to students in general education and participated in the statewide assessment instrument identified in the IEP
+**Completed the minimum curriculum and credit requirements for the Distinguished Achievement Program applicable to students in general education and participated in or were exempted from the statewide assessment instrument identified in the IEP.

 General Education